 Black tea boba is catching on thanks to the high-calorie content of milky, sweet bubble tea.
 When you are making a classic boba, you can double the amount of tea used to brew in the same amount of water.

 Alternatively, you can simply double the total amount of leaves being brewed.
 The latter, however, might result in a more diluted taste.
 Therefore most people prefer the former option.

 Milk tea without boba is also becoming popular with the rise of bubble tea, although it has existed for much longer.
 Classic versions are the Oolong milk tea and Jasmine milk tea which have dominated the menu of boba shops across Taiwan, Hong Kong, and China.

 Other variations use different toppings rather than (or along with) tapioca pearls.
-These have toppings been discussed above - some include salted cream cheese, rose petals, honey boba and sweet potato balls.
-Other variations use fruit juice, coffee, chocolate, and even soda!
-The possibilities are endless!
+Some of our favourites include cream cheese foam, honey boba and sweet potato balls.
+Some shops will also use fruit juice, coffee, chocolate, and even soda.

 How to Make Bubble Tea | Easy Boba Tea Recipe

 - 8 cups water

 - ½ cup tapioca pearls